hcalex1/level-designer/README.md

-# INF1015 Projet - Deadly Rooms
+# Square by Square Level Designer

 ## Definitions:
 - *character*: The player's character though which he interacts with the game world